Utilizing Resource Estimation for the Development of Quantum Computing Applications: Acknowledgments

 \section{Acknowledgments}

-This work received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (DA QC, grant agreement No. 101001318 and MILLENION, grant agreement No. 101114305), was part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus, and has been supported by the BMWK on the basis of a decision by the German Bundestag through project QuaST, as well as by the BMK, BMDW, the State of Upper Austria in the frame of the COMET program, and the QuantumReady project within Quantum Austria (managed by the FFG).
+N.Q. and R.W. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (DA QC, grant agreement No. 101001318 and MILLENION, grant agreement No. 101114305), the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus, and the BMWK on the basis of a decision by the German Bundestag through project QuaST, as well as the BMK, BMDW, the State of Upper Austria in the frame of the COMET program, and the QuantumReady project within Quantum Austria (managed by the FFG).